Menu

 Follow Skyline Drive to the Bower Road extension, and look for the Eaton’s Pond Area property sign on the northwest side of the pond.
 Some trails are better marked than others.
 This property would benefit from some additional signage and trail markers.

 • The blue trail leads from the trailhead, along the edge of the pond, and offers a short loop with scenic water views.
-It continues to a dam before coming to a stop at the property boundary.
+It continues to a dam before coming to a end at the property boundary.
 According to the Braintree Trail Guide, the dam is a prime spot for birding.

 • The yellow trail is a short loop off the red trail, featuring aspens and old apple trees in what was once an orchard.
 Also on this trail, views of an abandoned granite quarry.